-Belmont University is located in the heart of Nashville, Tenn. and students will have access to many industries, corporate headquarters and nonprofit organizations.
+Belmont University is located in the heart of Nashville, Tennessee, and students will have access to many industries, corporate headquarters and nonprofit organizations.
 Nashville ranks among the best cities for business and careers based on job and income growth, and was recently ranked among the Top 100 best places to live and launch a business, based on business friendliness and lifestyle offerings.
 Continuous job creation is a result of a variety of growing industries, such as retail, professional and business services, nonprofit, leisure and hospitality, education, health care, transportation, and construction.

 The strong academic reputation of Belmont University combined with the vast array of opportunities in Nashville provides numerous opportunities to network and advance your career.
 Named the No. 2 best city for jobs in 2013 by Forbes, the robust economy of Nashville is diverse and it's no wonder that business opportunities abound both in the for-profit and not-for-profit sector.

 The Master of Education Leadership Programs are based on a common 15-hour core focused on leadership, communication, learning communities, and research followed by a 15-21 hour focus area.
 These courses are followed by a thesis project that will usually be completed with a topic that matches the content of the focus area.

 Applicants are accepted in the fall (Aug.
 1), spring (Dec.
 1), and summer (May 1).
 However, it is highly recommended that students begin their graduate educational journey in the fall so that they may take courses in sequence and become part of a learning cohort.